lgrn/lgrn.github.io/content/p/freebsd-on-vmware.md

 before creating a VM template: this is extra important for something like Ubuntu OVA files where they are enabled and filled out by default.

-I won't go into this much more, but the values we set on deploy for things like "userdata" or "metadata" can be seen in the advanced configuration of the VM in vSphere.
+The values we set on deploy for things like "userdata" or "metadata" can be seen in the advanced configuration of the VM in vSphere, as mentioned in the comments in under the Tofu VM definition.

 Ok, so the machine is ready to go, but in our example it's in the wrong format, so we need to convert it to VMDK: